pelizal1/qbb2022-answers/day4-homework/README.md

 probability of heads seems to correspond to the transmission rate axis while the number of tosses corresponds to the number of sperm.
 Both simulations use a binomial test because there are only two conditions: (1) heads or tails or (2) allele1 or allele2.

+##Response to feedback
+I made a new file (day4-homework) where function is called once rather than repeatedly.
+As we spoke about with Jack and through Slack, the results are different from if you call the function repeatedly and set the random seed every time.

+To be more specific about the correlation, the power increases with increasing probability of heads and increasing the number of coin tosses.